HPAS

 SUB UNIT–3: Modern and Emerging Technologies in Himachal Pradesh

-📌 Note: All topics/subjects under SUB UNIT–3 are relevant to the State of Himachal Pradesh.
+📌 All topics under SUB UNIT-3 are relevant to Himachal Pradesh.

 🔸 UNIT–III: ENVIRONMENT, AGRICULTURE & TOURISM